How to Knit Like a Pro: Beginner Knitting Instructions

 Learn How to Knit: The Long-Tail Cast-On

-- Place thumb and index finger of left hand between yarn ends so that working yarn is around index finger and tail end is around thumb.
+- Place thumb and index finger of left hand between yarn ends so that working yarn is around index finger and the tail end is around the thumb.

 - With your other fingers, secure the ends a few inches below the needles.
 Hold palm upwards, making a V of yarn (Figure 1).

-- Bring needle up through loop on thumb (Figure 2), grab first strand around index finger with needle, and go back down through loop on thumb (Figure 3).
+- Bring the needle up through the loop on the thumb (Figure 2), grab the first strand around index finger with the needle, and go back down through loop on the thumb (Figure 3).

-- Drop loop off thumb and, placing thumb back in V configuration, gently tighten resulting stitch on needle (Figure 4).
+- Drop loop off the thumb and, placing thumb back in V configuration, gently tighten resulting stitch on the needle (Figure 4).

 If you are looking for help on how to start knitting, this workshop is for you.
 With lessons geared toward beginning knitting needs, you’ll get over two hours of instruction covering stitches, common mistakes, and even knitting in the round, yarn types and finishing techniques.
 Look no further than this how to knit video to get you started!
 Download the Getting Started Knitting video today.

 How to Work the Knit Stitch

 One of the objects of the knitting game is to move stitches from your left-hand needle to your right-hand needle, making new rows of stitches in the process.
 These knitting instructions for beginners will help you gain the know-how and confidence to move stitches.
 Here we go!